codeforamerica/style-guide/_components/grid.md

 ---
 layout: styleguide
 title: Grid System
+description: Use the grid system to build the layout of custom page templates.
 order: 0
 ---

-<p class="lead-in">Use the grid system to build the layout of custom page templates</p>

 The grid system is based off of the [Neat](http://neat.bourbon.io/) framework by [Thoughtbot](https://thoughtbot.com/).
 Width classes are provided to quickly build basic grid layouts that default to 100% width on mobile widths.
 For nested grids or more nuanced responsiveness, use the build in Neat Sass mixins.